Integers

 Most of the notations allow adding underscores (_

-) in-between digits, except for:
+) between digits, except for:

-- Decimal numbers written with a leading zero Their use is generally discouraged, see below.
+- Decimal numbers written with a leading zero Their use is generally discouraged; see below.

 Decimal